ASi-F/NLPlay-Checkpoint-1/README.md

 - Implemented BERT base and BERT large for sentiment analysis.
 <hr>

-## Phase-3: Transformer for text generation
+## Phase-3: Transformer for Text Generation
 - Introduction to Transfer Learning for language modelling.
 - Introduction to `GPT-2` and `T5` models for sequence to sequence language processing.
 - Imlemeted GPT-2 and T-5 for text generation on a custom made dataset.